Northlake Children's Associates, P.A.

 It’s normal to worry about your kids, and though you may have concerns about vaccinations, you should know that they protect your child from contagious diseases that may have long-term consequences.
-Pediatric specialists Mary-Margaret James, MD, and Majé Goodwin, MD, at Northlake Children’s Associates, PA, in Mooresville, North Carolina, understand your concerns and can answer any questions you have while also providing your child with the vaccinations they need for the best protection.
-For a consultation, call the office today or book online.
+We understand your concerns and can answer any questions you have while also providing your child with the vaccinations they need for the best protection.

 Vaccinations boost your child’s immune system.
 At birth, your baby is protected from some diseases due to the antibodies passed to them during pregnancy.
 Breast milk also offers some protection.
 Unfortunately, these protections are only temporary, leaving your baby vulnerable to disease.

 Vaccinations are shots that help stimulate your baby or child to develop their own antibodies to protect them from illness.

 Vaccines are required at Northlake Children’s Associates.
 The names of common vaccines recommended by the American Academy of Pediatrics include:

 - Mumps, rubella, measles (MMR)